nathan-young1/safespace-cloud-function/README.md

-# safespace-smtp
+# safespace-cloud function
-A mail transfer protocol for safe space
+serverless cloud functions for the password manager